What’s the air like near me?

 There are many different air pollutants, which have different mixtures of sources.
 The key pollutants of concern - as with so many environmental problems, including climate change - arise from the burning of fossil fuels.
 When it comes to air pollution, road traffic is the biggest problem, and diesels the worst of all.

-The cars, vans, motorbikes, buses and trucks on our roads spit out a toxic mix of particles and gases.
+The cars, vans, motorbikes, buses and trucks on our roads spit out a mix of toxic particles and gases.
 There are currently three pollutants of most concern – fine particles, Nitrogen Dioxide gas, and Ozone gas.

 1. Particulate Matter (PMs) – many UK cities failing World Health Organisation standards